-Just inside the main entrance to the festival grounds near the Information Booth will be the Access Center.
+Just inside the East entrance to the festival grounds near the Information Booth will be the Access Center.
 There you can find maps identifying the restricted viewing areas reserved for patrons with disabilities (plus one companion).
 The space in these viewing areas is limited however and will be available on a first-come, first-served basis.

 Also found at the Access Center are large-print programs as well as one printed in Braille.
 A power outlet will be available for recharging power wheelchairs.